ash-2005/blood-arrival-time/README.md

 ### Which network pairs are most distorted?

-The 7×7 network bias matrix on the right shows that Cont and Default networks drive most of the distortion — consistent with their known vascular heterogeneity and their spanning of both early and late blood arrival regions.
+The 7×7 network bias matrix on the right shows that Cont and Default networks drive most of the distortion, consistent with their known vascular heterogeneity and their spanning of both early and late blood arrival regions.
 The asterisk marks Limbic × Cont as the single most distorted pair.

 ![Fig 3](figures/fig3_network_bias_matrix.png)